AscendingPassage.com HOME PAGE.

 ground was full of souvenirs of the great primitive civilisations.
 For

-the place, abandoned for ages and lulled in the folds of Islam under
+this place, abandoned for ages and lulled in the folds of Islam under

 the life of the world.

-And, moreover, in the adjoining desert, some three or four thousand
+In the adjoining desert, some three or four thousand

 years ago, the ancient history of the world had been written by the